Intempt

 2.

-Open the dropdown beside the source
+Open the dropdown next to the source

 3.